 To negotiate a student debt settlement, you basically have three routes to consider:

-1. The DIY approach: Reach out to your creditors and let them know you are open to settlement.
-Allow them to make an offer.
+Reach out to your creditors and let them know your intent to settle your loan debt and that you are open to following a loan debt settlement plan.

-3. Professional debt settlement: If you have a private student loan, which is considered unsecured debt, get in touch with a debt settlement company and let it handle the process.
+If you have a private student loan, which is considered unsecured debt, get in touch with a debt settlement company and let it handle the process.
 Contact a ClearOne Certified Debt Specialist at 866-481-1597 today to learn what your debt relief options are.

 Experienced negotiators may get you a better settlement deal.